 The Siddhis are known to have migrated from East Africa and have distinct Negroid features.
 Various studies have revealed that these tribes are descendants Bantus of Africa and brought in India as slaves by Portuguese and Arabic merchants.

 This tribal community earns their livelihood by forestry and animal hunting.
 Sidhi people are culturally enriched.
 Sidhis mainly eat vegetarian food on a daily basis.
-But during festivals and marriages, they prefer mutton locally called Akhni, Biryani, Fish and Paya.
+But during festivals and marriages, they prefer mutton locally called Akhni, Biryani, Fish, and Paya.
 They are very fond of Pan and Supari.

-Both men and women in Sidhi community wear frock, odhani or dupatta with heavy junk jewelries.
+Both men and women in the Sidhi community wear frocks, odhani, or dupatta with heavy junk jewelries.
 They perform Dhamal dance and Goma songs in Africa’s Swahili language.
 After marriages, the tribal girl joins the clan with her husband.

 Rabri tribe have migrated from the Mediterranean region are mainly pastoralists.
 Rabari are found in the Kutch region.
 Rabari people are divided into 5 sub-groups called Debar, Gardo, Kantho, Katchi and Ragad.

 Dairy is the primary form of living of Rabari people.
 They keep animals like sheep, cattle, goats, camels and buffaloes and extract and sell milk and ghee.
 They are also renowned for a creative embroidery work.

 They eat vegetarian food and avoid alcohol except festivals and marriages.
 Rabari males wear turban and cotton white trousers while females wear jacket or open blouse, skirt, silver colored heavy jewelries and bangles in upper arms.